dory0w0/project_baka/README.md

 # project_baka
-its a tool that helps u find similar anime recommendations to the one u ask for
+its a tool that helps u find similar anime recommendations to the one u ask for using myanimelist api coming soon